The UFC Top Fights to Look out for in 2016

 Now facing yet another champion, but this time in a new weight division, for a whole new shiny belt.
 The current lightweight champion Rafael Dos Anjos believes in his won words that this fight is “easy money” and has vowed to finish the Irishman in a brutal fashion.
 We only have to wait until March 5th to find out whether he is right or wrong.

 The UFC has tentatively pencilled in a light heavyweight matchup between Daniel Cormier and former champ Jon Jones for the fist ever card in New York’s Madison Square Gardens.
 Jones who was stripped of the title will be looking to start where he finished when he last faced Cormier, winning a unanimous decision victory at UFC 182.

 How will Jones look on his return is anyone’s guess.
 But if his interviews and social media posts are anything to go by.
 History may look back on Jones’s run-in with the law as having been a positive turning point in the life and career of many peoples p4p number one.

 Cormier will be looking to solidify himself as the undisputed light heavyweight king by dispensing with the Jon Jones demons of yesteryear.
 Always supremely confident, Cormier feels that he is now in a much better position to deal with Jones once the two eventually meet in the not too distant future.

 Nick Diaz vs “Only big money fights….”

-The career of Nick Diaz has been that of an on off love affair with the sport.
+The career of Nick Diaz has been that of an on-off love affair with the sport.
 Stating many times that he does not in fact like fighting, but it’s something he is rather good at and it pays him well.
-Look for the Stockton bad boy to return for a big money fight later on in the year, but against whom is still an unknown.
-Actually rumor has it there’s a certain Irishman eluding to a potential welterweight move?
+Look for the Stockton bad boy to return for a big-money fight later on in the year, but against whom is still an unknown.
+Actually rumour has it there’s a certain Irishman eluding to a potential welterweight move?

 Conor McGregor vs Frankie Edgar